Thirunavukkarasu/react-native-starter-kit/README.md

 1. The Elves CRM :x:
 2. The Elves Flix :x:
-3. The Elves Store :x:
+3. The Elves Store :white_check_mark:
 4. The Elves Tube :x: